- See the market and museums of San Jose

 Mercado Central (Central Market): A great place to visit if you're a morning person, the market opens at sunrise and is one of the oldest and most iconic parts of San Jose.
 Experience this energetic center of commerce as locals gather to chat, buy and sell all kinds of goods, and savor generations-old recipes.
 Additionally, if you're looking for a last-minute souvenir, you're bound to find something special in one of the many vendor stalls here.

 Museo del Oro Precolumbino (Pre-Columbian Gold Museum): This museum holds the largest Pre-Columbian gold collection in all of Latin America.
-The entrance is not very inspiring, however the vault like appearance is actually to protect all the gold stored and displayed inside.
-Once you enter, you will find an extensive venue that is also modern, offering a true educational experience.
+The entrance is not very inspiring, however, the vault-like appearance is actually to protect all the gold stored and displayed inside.
+Once you enter, you will find an extensive venue that is also modern, offering a truly educational experience.

 - Museo Nacional (National Museum): The Museo Nacional is hard to miss, as it takes the form of a bright yellow building that used to be a military barrack (Bellavista Fortress).
 Now, the building hosts a range of exhibits that showcase the country's history, starting from Pre-Columbian times to the modern day.
 The butterfly garden inside is always a favorite among visitors, as it provides a small moment of peace in the otherwise bustling capital city.